Can I Buy a Home with Bad Credit?

 Continue to pay all of your bills on time and in full.

-Do not let any unpaid accounts move into collection.
+Don't let any unpaid accounts move into collection.
 If you find a collection account on your credit report, work diligently to remove it by communicating with the creditor to figure out a manageable payment schedule.

 Reduce your overall DTI.

-Possessing a large amount of unsecured debt, such as credit cards, medical bills, or student loans, is a red flag for home loan lenders and credit bureaus.
+Possessing a large amount of unsecured debt, such as credit cards or student loans, is a red flag for home loan lenders and credit bureaus.
 Look at your credit utilization ratio for credit cards, lenders, and credit bureaus to see if you are “maxing out” available credit.
 For example, a $1,000 limit credit card with an $800 balance is unfavorable, given your credit utilization ratio is 80%.
 Work to pay off the balances, and your credit score will improve.

-You should feel relief knowing bad credit doesn’t automatically negate the chance to own a home.
+Bottom line: bad credit doesn’t automatically negate the chance to own a home.

 There are several viable options, but expect some financial sacrifices, whether it's a higher interest rate, larger down payment, or the need for PMI.

-Reevaluating how much of your income you can reasonably put toward a mortgage is a simple way to start considering which home loan choice may be right for you.
+Reevaluating how much of your income you can reasonably put toward a mortgage is a simple way to consider which home loan choice may be right for you.
 After that, use referrals to find a mortgage lender who has experience working with those who have less than perfect credit.
 Their expertise will help avoid unnecessary mistakes and wasted time.